donnalynp/SpringDrinks/README.md

 GET Request - ReadAll after deleting Id 3
 <img width="1440" alt="GET Request - ReadAll after deleting Id 3" src="https://user-images.githubusercontent.com/93529843/148788032-db3868b8-5ab6-428c-8340-9a621a46d3c4.png">

-PUT Request - Updated Id 2
+PUT Request - Update Id 2
 <img width="1440" alt="PUT Request - Updated Id 2" src="https://user-images.githubusercontent.com/93529843/148788042-969ceec0-e437-46df-b8b0-180cc39fa0ef.png">

-- ## Screenshots of your database to prove that data is being persisted.
+- ## Screenshots of my database to prove that data is being persisted.

 Connecting to MySQL Database <br/>
 A new schema was created on MySQL workbench but the table with its columns were created by running the code on Eclipse